speechbrain/benchmarks/benchmarks/MOABB/README.md

 Here are some results obtained with a leave-one-session-out strategy.

-Performance metrics were computed on each held-out session (stored in the metrics.pkl file) and reported averaged across sessions and subjects as an average value ± standard deviation across 10 random seeds.
+Performance metrics were computed on each held-out session (stored in the metrics.pkl file) and reported here averaged across sessions and subjects, displaying the average value ± standard deviation across 10 random seeds.

 To ensure transparency and reproducibility, we release the output folder containing model checkpoints and training logs [here](add_link).